jmikkola/DFAGame/README.markdown

 ### UI work

-+ Add window for playing the game

 + Create menu bar
   + Game menu: play, play from selected, check for errors

 + Disable game modifications while playing game
 + 'Add' button to add transitions should not work if there is no transition text
 + Button for removing states should not work if state selected is the start state
 + Button to add transitions should warn on over-writing existing transition
 + Create keyboard shortcuts
 + Show file name in title bar
 + Show the text of the "to" state in a tooltip when creating transitions

 ### Logic work